10 Pesky Bank Fees and How to Avoid Them

 Moreover, some banks offer overdraft forgiveness programs or the option to decline overdraft protection altogether, which means transactions that would cause an overdraft are simply declined.
 Understanding and taking advantage of these features can save you from unnecessary fees and keep your finances in better shape.

-5. Insufficient Funds Fee
+5. Insufficient funds fee

 An insufficient funds fee, often abbreviated as NSF fee, is similar to an overdraft fee.
 However, this fee is specifically charged when a check or automated payment bounces due to insufficient funds in your account.
 Banks typically charge slightly less for NSF fees compared to overdraft fees, with the average being around $20.
 Despite being lower, these fees can still add up quickly if multiple transactions are returned unpaid.